Zapier consists of “Triggers” and “Actions”

 - Add to Group - Add existing Trainerize Client to a group.

-- Add Next Training Plan - Add next training plans by copying from another client.
+- Add Next Training Phase - Add next training phases by copying from another client.

 - Archive Client - Archives Trainerize Client.